Humeysa/Oku-Yorum/README.md

 # Oku-Yorum
-HTML ve CSS ile hazırlanmış  web sayfası - Mayıs 2018
+HTML and CSS - May 2018